renproject/darknode-sol/docs/06-darknode-payment.md

 # Paying the Darknodes

-There are two contracts used for paying off the darknodes. `DarknodePayment` and `DarknodePayroll`.
+There are two contracts used for paying off the darknodes. `DarknodePaymentStore` and `DarknodePayroll`.

 ## DarknodePayroll